emblair96/hungry-for-burgers/README.md

 # Hungry for Burgers

 ## Description
 A simple, quirky app that was built to help solidify my understanding of full stack functionality.
 Enter the name of a tasty burger you'd like to eat and remove it from your delicious list once it has been devoured!
-View the deployed version of the app on Heroku [here](https://hungry-for-burgers.herokuapp.com/).
+Check out the deployed version of the app on Heroku [here](https://hungry-for-burgers.herokuapp.com/).

 ## Technologies
 * HTML